Airport Authorities & Landlords

-Dufry has a long-standing tradition of partnering with landlords in different operations, be they large or small, in emerging or developed markets, at airports or seaports, border shops, railway stations or on cruise lines and ferries.
-Recent examples of refurbishments and expansions of our shops confirm the value of coordinated strategies.
-Projects developed at the airports of Spain, Sweden, Jordan, Antalya, Casablanca and Buenos Aires are a few examples of how Dufry and landlords can work together on the structuring of passenger flows, improving the appearance of commercial space and expanding retail offerings to considerably increase sales.
+Recent examples of refurbishments and expansions of our shops confirm the value of coordinated and targeted strategies.
+Projects developed in 2020 at the airports of Odessa (UKR) and Singapore as well as in Salt Lake City and Boston (US), and the refurbishments completed at the operations in Corfu, Mykonos and Thessaloniki (GR), Antalya (TUR), Belgrade (SRB) or Nashville (US) are a few examples of how Dufry and landlords can work together to optimally structure passenger flows, improve the appearance of commercial spaces and expand retail offerings to considerably increase sales.

-Dufry’s New Generation Store – up and running
+Dufry’s New Generation Store – tailored customer communication